-According to rule 52 of the rules of procedure of the functional commissions of ECOSOC, proposals and substantive amendments shall be discussed no earlier than twenty-four hours after copies have been circulated to all members, unless the Commission decides otherwise.
+According to rule 52 of the rules of procedure of the functional commissions of ECOSOC, proposals and substantive amendments shall be discussed no earlier than twenty-four hours after copies have been circulated to all members, unless the commission decides otherwise.
 This is called "the 24-hour rule", which is understood to apply from the time the document is officially circulated.
-At the same time, given the five-day duration of their sessions, the Commissions may interpret this rule in a pragmatic and flexible manner.

-Withdrawal of draft resolutions
+Withdrawal of draft resolutions ?

-Any draft proposal on which the sponsor wishes that no action be taken must be withdrawn by sponsoring delegation during a formal meeting.
+Any draft proposal, on which the sponsor wishes that no action be taken, must be withdrawn by sponsoring delegation during a formal meeting.